arielj/vanilla-nested/README.md

 #### Added engine config to support importmaps

 You can pin the vanilla-nested module.
 A Rails 7 sample app is added to the test directory.

+# Version 1.6.1 Changes

+#### Fix elements' style after undo

+When undoing a removal, the gem was setting `display: initial` to all the elements.
+Now it sets the `display` value it had before hidding the element.

+> Remember to update both gem and package https://github.com/arielj/vanilla-nested#update